DeWitt, Iowa: Railroads

 DeWitt is served by the Union Pacific along the south side on tracks originally built by the Chicago and Northwestern railroad.
 Until 1971, the Milwaukee Road entered DeWitt from the north and ran along 7th Avenue before crossing the tracks of the former Chicago & Northwestern into Scott County.
 The tracks between DeWitt and Eldridge Junction were abandoned in 1931.
 The Milwaukee Road rail between Maquoketa and DeWitt was abandoned by 1970.
-Several buildings along 7th Avenue still show signs of former rail loading and unloading uses.
-These include a former paper box factory (now apartments) at the northwest corner of 7th Avenue and 7th Street as well as various sheds and elevator buildings between 5th and 7th Streets.
-What had served as the Chicago & Northwestern's Depot was destroyed by fire circa 1969 and never rebuilt.
-The depot for the Milwaukee Road's Depot was at the northeast corner of 7th Avenue and 7th Street.
+Several buildings along 7th Avenue still show signs of rail loading and unloading.
+These include apartments, once a paper box factory at the northwest corner of 7th Avenue and 7th Street, as well as sheds and elevator buildings between 5th and 7th Streets.
+The old Chicago & Northwestern Depot was destroyed by fire circa 1969 and never rebuilt.
+The depot for the Milwaukee Road was at the northeast corner of 7th Avenue and 7th Street.
 It was converted into commercial use, but has since been demolished.

-Area Highways
+Area highways

 DeWitt is served by U.S. Highways 30 & 61.
 At one time the highways met at the northwest corner of the City Park to the north of the city center business district.
 By 1980 both highways were moved to new alignments around the south and west sides of DeWitt, first suggested in a plan from the early 1960s.